-- (a) The Employer shall maintain a safe and healthy work environment for all employees and maintain the workplace in conformity with federal, provincial and local health and safety laws and regulations. - (b) The union shall appoint an employee representative to the company-wide health and safety committee. - (c) The Employer agrees to provide computer terminal glare screens when requested.
-Employees requiring glasses for computer terminal use will be reimbursed to a maximum of \$150.00 every two (2) calendar years. - (d) A pregnant employee who normally works on computer terminals shall, upon request, be re-assigned to work that does not involve use of computer terminals with no loss in pay when such work is available providing the employee is qualified to perform the work.
+- a) The Employer shall maintain a safe and healthy work environment for all employees and maintain the workplace in conformity with federal, provincial and local health and safety laws and regulations. - b) The Union shall appoint an employee representative from each of the retail and classified departments on the company-wide health and safety committee. - c) The Employer agrees to provide computer terminal glare screens when requested.
+Employees requiring glasses for computer terminal use will be reimbursed to a maximum of \$150 every two calendar years. - d) A pregnant employee who normally works on a computer terminal shall, upon request, be re-assigned to work that does not involve use of a computer terminal with no loss in pay when such work is available providing the employee is qualified to perform the work.
 When such work is not available, or if the employee is not qualified to perform the work, the employee may apply for and shall be granted a leave of absence without pay and benefits for the duration of the pregnancy.
-The Employer will consider a request from a pregnant employee to be allowed to perform her work with a method that does not involve the use of computer terminals if such a method is practical. - (e) The Employer recognizes the value of providing a variety of tasks for those whose primary function is to work at a computer terminal.
-To this end, five (5) minutes of every hour spent working at a computer terminal shall be occupied with tasks not involving a computer terminal, or when there are no such tasks, such time shall be taken as a break. - (f) The Employer shall maintain adequate lighting in the Waterloo Region Record parking lot to help ensure the safety and security of employees.

-- (g) The Employer shall appoint a staff member to have responsibilities for ergonomics. - (h) The Employer will continue its practice of providing CPR and First Aid training. - (i) The Employer and the Union recognize the value of modified work to allow an injured employee to continue and/or return to work.
+The Employer will consider a request from a pregnant employee to be allowed to perform her work with a method that does not involve the use of a computer terminal if such a method is practical. - e) The Employer recognizes the value of providing a variety of tasks for those whose primary function is to work at a computer terminal.
+To this end, five (5) minutes of every hour spent working at a computer terminal shall be occupied with tasks not involving the computer terminal, or when there are no such tasks, such time shall be taken as a break. - f) The Employer shall maintain adequate lighting in the Waterloo Region Record parking lot to ensure the safety and security of employees. - g) The Employer shall appoint a staff member to have responsibilities for ergonomics. - h) The Employer will continue its policy of providing CPR and First Aid training. - i) The Employer and the Union recognize the value of modified work to allow an injured employee to continue and/or return to work.
 The Employer will make every reasonable effort with the cooperation of the Union, to accommodate such an employee by modifying his/her hours of work, existing job or assigning the employee to another job to match his or her capabilities.